EVs vs. ICE Automobiles: An Overview

 An internal combustion engine (ICE) weighs between 400 and 800 lbs.
 In an EV, the electrical motor may weigh only 100 lbs. and requires a substantial direct current (DC) battery as the power source to propel the EV forward.

 Most electric car motors use alternating current (AC); the battery must receive its electricity in direct current (DC), which requires a conversion device.
-Therefore, a conversion from alternative to direct current, either onboard or outside the vehicle, is required.
+Therefore, a conversion from alternating to direct current is needed, either onboard or outside the vehicle.
 Power from the grid is always AC.

-• A Toyota Hybrid Battery weighs about 118 pounds
+- A Toyota Hybrid Battery weighs about 118 pounds.s

-The propulsion mechanisms that drive the vehicle forward differ radically between EVs and ICEs.
+The propulsion mechanisms that drive the car forward differ radically between EVs and ICEs.

-The cost of the entire production process of EVs and ICEs, annual maintenance, the capital outlay for replacing parts, and how to dispose of them when they are crushed into a recycle cube have similarities.
+The costs of the entire production process for EVs and ICEs, annual maintenance, capital outlay for replacing parts, and the disposal method when they are crushed into a recycling cube have similarities.

 It’s important to note that the adoption of EVs, which currently account for 6.5% of America’s automobile stock, has been influenced by various factors.
 These include government forces, compulsory tax incentives, and public relations propaganda, which have played a role alongside market dynamics.

-Both car purchase decisions have merits, but both have significant weaknesses.
+Both car purchase decisions have merits, but each also has significant weaknesses.
 Many EV and ICE owners have raised their love affairs and affections to cult status, with open hostilities toward those who oppose them.
 I am a lifetime, card-carrying member of the ICE cult club, and my neighbor belongs to the EV cult club.

-We peacefully coexist, but government interference vs. market forces separate us into chosen classes determined by our elite leaders for their power through political expediency.
+We peacefully coexist, but government interference versus.
+Market forces separate us into chosen classes, which our elite leaders determine for their own benefit through political expediency.
 The EV market was created using significant government subsidies.
-Tax incentives that benefit EV drivers with free or discounted home electricity costs have helped EV sales increase significantly.
+Tax incentives that benefit EV drivers by offering free or discounted electricity costs at home have significantly increased EV sales.

 Most people do not want the government to force them to choose based on political motivations and ambitions to control them.
-Unfortunately, that is what is going on.
+Unfortunately, that is the current state of affairs.
 Market forces are always better.
 The EV market is currently stalling for all the right reasons.

 Which is the Best, EV or ICE?

-You can research far and wide and will find supporting evidence that your decision is the best.
-In almost all cases, the research data is completed not with objective methods but to reinforce or promote corporate profits or political agendas subjectively.
-Let each car purchaser decide without political compulsion or artificial preferential tax incentives.
-It has become impossible in the U.S. to allow the supply and demand market to prevail.
+You can conduct extensive research and find supporting evidence that your decision is the best.
+In almost all cases, the research data is not collected using objective methods, but rather to reinforce or promote corporate profits or political agendas subjectively.
+Let each car purchaser decide without political coercion or artificial preferential tax incentives.
+It has become impossible in the US to allow the supply and demand market to prevail.

 There needs to be more reason to compare.
-The arrogance of one's choice does not go very far, not more than 10 feet.
+The arrogance of one’s choice does not go very far, not more than 10 feet.
 Comparison is like comparing your wife or husband with another.
-You love this one and are comfortable.
+Oh, I love this one and am comfortable with it.
 No one would convince you otherwise.
-But then again, some disgruntled partners may argue otherwise.
+However, some disgruntled partners may argue otherwise.

 Whether electric vehicles are economically or environmentally superior to internal combustion automobiles, one quickly forgets that electricity to charge the batteries is usually generated by coal-fired or natural gas methods, which emit much more emissions than the gasoline consumption of the internal combustion engine.